FreeRTOS/FreeRTOS-Kernel/MISRA.md

 grep 'MISRA Ref 8.4.1' . -rI
 ```

+#### Dir 4.3

+MISRA C:2012 Dir 4.3: Assembly language shall be encapsulated and isolated.

+_Ref 4.3.1_
+ - AArch64 port files (portable/GCC/ARM_AARCH64_ARMV9/) use inline assembly
+   to access system registers (GIC, generic timer, PAC keys, MTE, SVE
+   configuration) that have no C-language equivalent.
+Assembly is confined to
+   the port layer and isolated from application code.

 #### Dir 4.7

 MISRA C:2012 Dir 4.7: If a function returns error information, then that error